S1lander/cloak.yazi/README.md

 # This is a comment
 ```

-## How It Works
+## ℹ️ How It Works

 The plugin:
 1. Intercepts preview requests for `.env` files
-2. Reads the file content
+1. Reads the file content
-3. Uses pattern matching to identify `KEY=VALUE` pairs
+1. Uses pattern matching to identify `KEY=VALUE` pairs
-4. Replaces values with asterisks while preserving structure
+1. Replaces values with asterisks while preserving structure
-5. Displays the redacted content in the preview pane
+1. Displays the redacted content in the preview pane

-## Security Note
+## ❗ Security Note

 This plugin only affects the **preview** display in yazi.
 The actual file contents remain unchanged.
 This is useful for:
 - Preventing shoulder surfing when browsing config files
 - Screen sharing sessions
 - Recording terminal sessions